-Here I’ve downloaded medical data for a list of patients into CSV format.
+Here I’ve downloaded a customer database into CSV format.
 Here’s how the raw *csv data looks when opened as a simple text file:

-To import CSV data into Excel with Power Query:
+Manually import CSV data into Excel with Power Query

-- Open a blank workbook in Excel and go to Data > From Text/CSV
+2. Open a blank workbook in Excel and go to Get Data.
+Choose the data source Text/CSV

+4. Click Next.
 A preview of your CSV data should load in Excel and look something like this:

-At the bottom of the preview window, you’ll see three options.
+5. At the bottom of the preview window, select Load to add it to your worksheet.

 Automated method: Why sync CSV to Excel?

-In this case, it’s far easier and more efficient to set up an automated workflow to connect CSV to Excel.
-This allows you to:
+It’s far easier and more efficient to set up an automated workflow to connect CSV to Excel.
+With Sheetgo, you can:

-- Sync CSV to Excel with regular updates: Create a custom automation schedule for your needs; automate from once an hour to once a month
+- Sync CSV to Excel with regular updates: Create a custom automation schedule for your needs; automate from once an hour to once a month.

 How to import CSV to Excel automatically